NoahBres/LearnRoadRunner/docs/follower-pid-tuning.md

 This is the last tuning step.
 Here, you will tune the closed loop feedback controller.
 This should improve your path following dramatically.

+There are two alternative opmodes for this process, `BackAndForth` or `FollowerPIDTuner`.

+It is recommended to run the `BackAndForth` opmode to get a set of coarse PID gains and then run the same process using `FollowerPIDTuner` for further fine tuning.
-The official Road Runner guide recommends that you run the `FollowerPIDTuner` opmode to tune the follower PID's.
-However, I personally prefer to first tune it with a simple opmode that goes back and forth.
-You will follow the same tuning process, regardless.
-I prefer the back and forth opmode because it is really simple to see your errors accumulate.
-The `FollowerPIDTuner` will go in a large square.
-Thus if your heading is off, your entire square is destroyed and you have to keep resetting the bot.
+The `BackAndForth` opmode simply travels in a straight line back and forth.
+It is easy to see major errors in translation and heading PID accumulate here.

+The `FollowerPIDTuner` will follow a large square.
+If your heading is off, your entire square is destroyed and you have to keep resetting the bot.
 It's quite arduous.
-I would recommend using the `BackAndForth` opmode and then further fine tuning with `FollowerPIDTuner`.
+Use the `BackAndForth` opmode for initial tunings and then further fine tuning with `FollowerPIDTuner`.

 1. Run the `BackAndForth` opdmode via the RC.